 - freshly ground pepper

-- chamomile greens for serving
+- organic chamomile greens for serving

 Place candy cap mushrooms and fresh chamomile blossoms in a bowl.
 Pour boiling water over them.
 Let steep until softened and fragrant.
 Whisk in maple syrup.
 Set aside.